batuhankrbb/MemPi/PrivacyPolicy.md

 Privacy Policy

-Ibrahim Karababa built the MemPi | Memorize Pi Digits app as an Ad Supported app.
+Ibrahim Karababa built the MemPi | Memorize Pi Digits app as a Freemium app.
 This SERVICE is provided by Ibrahim Karababa at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.